 Biometric identification compares a person’s biometrics with those in a database to find a match and positively identify an individual.

-A good example of this is how law enforcement keeps DNA in a database, then compares it to the DNA of unidentified suspects in order to answer: “Who left this DNA at the crime scene?”
+A good example of this is how law enforcement keeps DNA in its database, then compares it to the DNA of any unidentified suspects to answer a key question: “Who left this DNA at the crime scene?”

-Biometric authentication is a process comparing an individual’s biometric data to stored, confirmed authentic data in a database to answer: “Are you really who you say you are?”
+Biometric authentication is a process of comparing an individual’s biometric data to the validated authentic data stored in a database to answer another key question: “Are you really who you say you are?”

 For example, if you set up a fingerprint login on your smartphone, your device will ask you to capture and store your fingerprint pattern.
-Each time you login using fingerprint authentication, your device will check your fingerprint pattern against the saved template and determine your identity.
+Each time you log in using fingerprint authentication, your device will check your fingerprint pattern against the saved data and verify your identity.

 How does biometric security work?

-So, could biometrics, and in particular biometric authentication, really replace traditional passwords and transform how we access our accounts and devices?
+So, could biometrics and, in particular, biometric authentication, actually replace traditional passwords and transform how we access our accounts and devices?
 After all, we have passwords for everything these days.